 Brands such as Old Navy and New Look occasionally make the news for charging more for plus-size clothes, but you can find that unequal pricing everywhere, every day.

 This type of price difference is less common with men's clothing.
-For example, at Walmart most pairs of Levi's men's jeans cost around $20 for standard sizes as well as "Big Men's" sizes.
+For example, at Walmart most pairs of Signature by Levi Strauss & Co. men's jeans cost around $20 for standard sizes as well as "Big & Tall" sizes.
 While some price increases exist in menswear — particularly when shopping big-and-tall retailers — they're not nearly as common.

 So what's the argument for plus-size clothing coming at a price premium?
 It's that larger clothes need more fabric — which means higher costs.
-Still, a size 4 costs the same as a size 16.
-But jumping to a size 18 costs up to 45% more, which suggests that fabric may not be to blame.
+Still, a size 4 costs the same as a size 14.
+But jumping to a size 16 "Plus" jean can cost 25% more, which suggests that fabric may not be to blame.
 What's more, there's a smaller price difference in men's clothing, regardless of size.

 You wouldn't expect it, but a relaxing day at the spa can be a major disappointment (or expense) for overweight people.
 Treatment rooms may not have tables large enough or strong enough to accommodate heavier folks, and robes may not be available in larger sizes.